gchase15/HPC/README.txt

-To compile the files needed for problem 6 you need the following files:
+To compile the files needed for the reference BLAS you need the following files:

 refBLAS.hpp
 level1.cpp